Esther G. Frame: Early life and education

-Esther Ellen Gordon was born in Washington, Indiana, July 10, 1840.
+Esther Ellen Gordon was born in Washington, Indiana on July 10, 1840.
 Her father was born in Hamilton County, Ohio, and his ancestors came from the Scottish Highlands about the year 1720, and were Scotch-Irish.
 They were descendants of the Clan Gordon, who, for many years, intermarried only with the Clan Douglas.
 Grandfather Gordon was educated for a Scotch Presbyterian minister, but left that denomination and joined the Baptists, because there were no Scotch Presbyterians where he was teaching school, for he was one of the first educators, and taught a number of years in Warren County, Ohio and Montgomery County, Ohio, and also in the State of Indiana.
 Grandmother Gordon was a McGary and came from the Northern part of Ireland, and General Grant was a descendant of Grandmother Gordon's sister.
 Grandfather McGary preached until he was ninety years old.
 In early life, her father resided in Centerville, Indiana, and there studied law.
 From Centerville he removed to Thorntown, Indiana, and in 1854, represented Boone County in the Indiana Legislature.
 In 1856, he went to Salem, Iowa, and was there admitted to the bar as a lawyer.

-Deborah Mendenhall, Mrs. Frame's mother, was born in New Garden, Guilford County, North Carolina.
+Deborah Mendenhall, Esther Frame's mother, was born in New Garden, Guilford County, North Carolina.
 Her people were inclined to the learned professions.
 They were English and in England, their name was Milden; after the name of their estate, or manor “Milden-Hall.”
 But after coming to the U.S., the name became corrupted into Mendenhall, by which they continued to be known.
 Her mother's people came from Guilford County, near Greensboro, North Carolina, to Wayne County, Indiana.
 They were members of the Society of Friends.
 Grandmother Mendenhall was an elder in the Friends Church.

 When Esther was four years old, the family went from Wayne County, Indiana, to Salem, Iowa.
 While there, she attended her first school-a private school for young children.
 Later, she attended a Seminary where Reuben Dorland, a Friend, was principal.
 From Salem, Iowa, the family removed to Boone County, Indiana.
 There she attended for a time a private school taught by a Presbyterian minister's wife.
 Then, from choice, she attended Friends school, 1 mile from Thorntown.
 When the Methodists built their Academy in Thorntown, Esther's parents thought best that she should go there.
 She also joined the Methodist Episcopal Church.
 She attended Blue River Seminary in the southern part of Indiana, her brother, Luther Gordon, being the principal of this school.
 Esther's father was then a member of the Indiana State Legislature.

-Some years after this, they removed to Salem, Iowa, and there Esther first met Nathan Frame.
+Some years after this, they removed to Salem, Iowa, where Esther first met Nathan T. Frame.